Secure Software Development Methodologies: A Multivocal Literature Review

-While investigating the methodologies, we found significant gaps that have to be addressed to foster the security of software.
-For example, as discussed above, it is required to explore the ways to assess the effectiveness of SSDMs.
-Another observed gap is the shortage of auxiliary (non-technical) practices in academic papers.
-The only considered practices are \textit{risk management framework} (in the methodology by Jones and Rastogi~\cite{jones2004secure}) and \textit{education and awareness} (in the methodology by Jones and Rastogi~\cite{jones2004secure}, SSDM~\cite{sodiya2006towards}, ISDF~\cite{alkussayer2010isdf}, the methodology by Farhan~\cite{farhan2018methodology}).
-As we discussed when answering RQ2 (section~\ref{sec:nontechnical}), there are many more auxiliary practices, such as privacy, ethics, human behavior, and communication processes.
-All these auxiliary practices are derived only from industry and government methodologies.
+During our investigation of the methodologies, we identified significant gaps that need to be addressed to enhance software security.
+For example, as previously discussed, there is a need to explore ways to assess the effectiveness of SSDMs.
+Another notable gap is the scarcity of auxiliary (non-technical) practices in academic papers.
+The only practices considered are the \textit{risk management framework} (in the methodology by Jones and Rastogi~\cite{jones2004secure}) and \textit{education and awareness} (in the methodology by Jones and Rastogi~\cite{jones2004secure}, SSDM~\cite{sodiya2006towards}, ISDF~\cite{alkussayer2010isdf}, the methodology by Farhan and Mostafa~\cite{farhan2018methodology}).
+As discussed in our response to RQ2 (Section~\ref{sec:nontechnical}), there are numerous other auxiliary practices, such as privacy, ethics, human behavior, and communication processes.
+All these auxiliary practices are derived exclusively from industry and government methodologies.

-In addition, after performing this survey, two questions appeared:
+Additionally, after conducting this survey, two questions have arisen:

-\begin{itemize} \item Why are there so many methodologies?
-Why do more and more new methodologies appear? \item Why do data breaches still exist even if all stages of the secure SDLC are performed? \end{itemize}
+\begin{itemize} \item Why are there so many methodologies, and why do new methodologies continue to emerge? \item Why do data breaches still occur even when all stages of the secure SDLC are followed? \end{itemize}

-To answer these questions further research is required.
+To answer these questions, further research is required.